Providentia -- A Large-Scale Sensor System for the Assistance of Autonomous Vehicles and Its Evaluation: Evaluation of the Digital Twin

+With the correctly established associations, we can compute our system's classification accuracy.
+This is the percentage of vehicles that our system assigned the correct class label to.
+We differentiate between cars and trucks as these are the class labels of the objects contained in our ground truth data.
+Besides an overall classification accuracy, we also report our system's classification accuracy for both classes individually.
+Furthermore, we also use such a class-dependent evaluation in the following metrics.

-With these associations established, we evaluate the spatial accuracy of the digital twin by computing the root-mean-square error (RMSE).
-It represents the standard deviation of the metric error between the vehicle positions in the digital twin and the ground truth positions.
-In addition to spatial accuracy, the detection rate of our system is important for evaluating its overall performance.
+To evaluate the spatial accuracy of the digital twin, we compute the root-mean-square error (RMSE).
+It represents the standard deviation of the error between the vehicle positions in the digital twin and the ground truth positions in meters, and is therefore a good summary measure of the positioning errors in the digital twin.
+In particular, for computing the RMSE we split the established associations into a \unit{75}{\%} testset and \unit{25}{\%} training dataset.
+We use the split training dataset for training our position refinement network (see~\sect{sec:position-regression}), and use \unit{2}{\%} of the training dataset for validation.
+We make sure that the smaller subset of trucks is split with equal percentages.
+This helps to avoid skewed outcomes of the random splitting, like the testset containing no trucks.

+In addition to its classification and spatial accuracy, the detection rate of our system is important for evaluating its overall performance.
 Appropriate metrics for this are precision and recall.
 The precision of our system states which percentage of vehicles detected by our system were actually present.
-Its recall refers to the percentage of vehicles in the testbed successfully detected by our system.
-To evaluate these metrics, we projected the detections from our system onto the aerial camera images and manually counted the true positives, false positives and false negatives.
-Automatic computation of false detections would result in an inaccurate false positive count, as the helicopter was moving and occasionally only covered parts of our testbed with its FoV.
+Its recall refers to the percentage of vehicles in the testbed that were successfully detected by our system.
+To evaluate these detection metrics consistently with each other and the RMSE computation, we compute the true positives, false positives and false negatives based on all established associations.
+In particular, we first associate all ground truth detections with the digital twin.
+Then we determine the FoV of our Providentia system and count all associated ground truth vehicles within this FoV as true positives.
+Those ground truth detections within this FoV that got not associated are false negatives.
+To compute the false positives, we have to consider that the helicopter was moving and occasionally only covered parts of our testbed to not count correct vehicle detections in our digital twin as false positives because they could not be captured by the ground truth.
+Hence, we project the current camera FoV of the ground truth data for each frame on the Providentia testbed and intersect it with the Providentia FoV.
+Then, we take all Providentia detections within this resulting intersected FoV that have not been associated to a ground truth detection as false positives.

-The evaluation of our system was performed during the day with a medium traffic volume.
-Furthermore, we only used the cameras of our system, because during the day these are more accurate than our installed radars in terms of their ability to estimate vehicle positions.
-In our evaluation, we considered the area enclosed by the two measurement points that we cover redundantly.